LucDuponcheelAtGitHub/PSBP/README.md

 ### About `$`

 You may have questions about the usage of the `$` operation.
-It is an operation with low precedence that avoids not using parentheses.
-Of course it is also possible to use parentheses as in
+It is an operation with low precedence that avoids using parentheses (`(` and `)`).
+Of course it is also possible to use nested parentheses as in

 ```lean
 unsafe def fibonacci''